-At 353 cubic inches, the Big Six used the largest engine ever produced by Studebaker and served as its flagship model during its run from 1918 to 1926.
-That big engine as well as storage accommodations are what made this car a favorite for transporting alcohol during the prohibition.
+At 353 cubic inches, the Big Six boasted the largest engine ever produced by Studebaker and served as the company’s flagship model for the whole of its run from 1918 to 1926.
+That big engine as well as storage accommodations are what made this car a favorite for transporting alcohol during Prohibition.
 It was also a favorite among sheriffs in Arizona.

 From November 1921 to July 1924, a total of 48,892 model EK vehicles were produced.
 Studebaker included many new accessories for 1923, including a one-piece, rainproof windshield with a glareproof visor, as well as an automatic windshield cleaner.
-This particular car is 1 of only 2 known to exist.
+This particular car is one of only two known to exist.

 On the (Rum) Run

 According to legend, Studebaker’s EK Big Six model was the favored vehicle of rum runners during the Prohibition era.
 This was due to the EK’s relatively large size and its ability to reach speeds of up to 80 mph.